Laser Treatment for Wrinkles

-Oculoplastic surgeon Dr. Amiya Prasad makes use of a microfractional CO2 laser to smooth out wrinkles, lines and crow’s feet.
+Board-certified cosmetic surgeon Dr. Amiya Prasad makes use of a microfractional CO2 laser to smooth out wrinkles, fine lines and crow’s feet.
 This, combined with experienced artistic technique, can dramatically improve the texture and smoothness of the skin around the eyes and face.

 This type of laser delivers a precise matrix of micro spots that penetrate skin and stimulates the production of collagen and shrinks damaged tissue.
-This process generally results in not only less wrinkles, but also faster healing times and less pain.
-Laser therapy for wrinkles usually requires only one treatment session.
+This process generally results in not only less lines and wrinkles, but also faster healing times and less pain.
+Laser treatment for wrinkles usually requires only one treatment session.

 This 58-year old man enjoyed sailing his boat and did not wear sunblock.
 He was concerned that the wrinkles around his eyes were becoming deep and bothersome.
 He underwent Erbium laser skin resurfacing in addition to his cosmetic eyelid surgery, giving his eyes a smoother, less wrinkled appearance.
 It is common to have laser skin resurfacing around the eyes to enhance the results of cosmetic eyelid surgery.